 San Onofre Beach

-San Onofre Beach is an outdoor lover’s paradise.
+San Onofre Beach is an outdoor lover’s paradise in SoCal.
 It’s the perfect spot for fishing, kayaking, swimming, cycling, camping – and especially surfing.
 Nearby Trestles is a popular Southern California surf spot.

 Spend a few nights at San Onofre’s bluff top campsites, which are just a short walk from the beach below.
 Keep an eye out for whales and dolphins, as they’re a common sight off the coast here.

-If you’re looking for something a little different, head to Victoria Beach in Laguna.
+If you’re looking for a SoCal beach that’s a little different, head to Victoria Beach in Laguna.
 This secluded white sand beach is home to a castle-like tower right on the ocean, locally called the “Pirate Tower.”

 Victoria Beach is a hidden gem among Southern California beaches, with a private feel and loads of natural beauty.
 Whether you come to explore the tide pools in Victoria Beach’s rocky areas, lay out on the sand, or snap a photo with the tower, your visit won’t disappoint.